Mark Billingham's Rule Book of Crime

 Clues that reveal why their sleuthing creations - Sherlock Holmes, Miss Marple, Philip Marlowe, Adam Dalgliesh and Kurt Wallander - are so enduring.

 Having created his own flawed crime fighter, Detective Inspector Tom Thorne, Mark's wrestled with the thorny issue of inventing a distinctive new voice amongst a myriad of detecting greats.
-What's more important, devious plotting or debauched heroes, a killer in-plain-site or rug-pulling twists?
+What's more important, devious plotting or debauched heroes, a killer in plain sight or rug-pulling twists?

 In plundering the archive for answers, Mark has uncovered a hidden BBC radio detecting gem.
 Debuting in the late 1970s and running for a few seasons into the 1980s, it starred an actor who could be a lead in TV classic Cathy Come Home and voice an iconic children's cartoon.
 It was penned by a writer that worked on TV police dramas Z Cars and Softly Softly.